pulumi/workshops/aws-advanced-cicd/README.md

 In this workshop, you will learn advance topics that make up a robust infrastructure ci/cd pipeline through guided exercises.
 You will use Pulumi tooling to take your cloud infrastructure pipeline one step closer to production.

 This workshop introduces users to advance DevOps best practices.
-You will add compliance checks, secrets management, and dedicated test environments to an existing GitHub Actions pipeline.
+You will add compliance checks via policits, drift detection, and isolated test environments to an existing GitHub Actions pipeline.
 Accelerate your AWS projects with the skeleton code provided.

 ## Learning Objectives

 - Learn advance components of a continuous infrastructure pipeline
 - Add policy checks to test your infrastructure for compliance
-- Use secrets management to store AWS and Pulumi credentials with Pulumi ESC
+- Introduct drift detection by adding a cron job to the pipeline
 - Configure a dedicated cloud environments with Revew Stacks

 ## Table of Contents